 Sheryl Scheer Sandahl, DNP, RN, FNP-BC, MPH, MSN

 Baccalaureate degree in nursing from St. Olaf College.
 Certified Pediatric Nurse Practitioner from St. Catherine's University with a Master of Public Health degree (Maternal Child focus) from the University of Minnesota - Twin Cities.
 Master of Science in Nursing and a Doctor of Nursing Practice from Case Western Reserve University Frances Payne Bolton School of Nursing.
 Post-Masters Family Nurse Practitioner Certificate from The College of St. Scholastica.
 Joined the CSS community full-time in 2002.
 Teaching experience in online, classroom, skills lab and simulation, and clinical environments in undergraduate and graduate nursing.
 Interests include curriculum development and assessment, simulation, and collaborative testing in nursing education.
 National League for Nursing Simulation Institute Leadership participant for 2018.
+Serves on the American Association of Colleges of Nursing Organizational Leadership Network Steering Committing.
 Experienced Commission on Collegiate Nursing Education site evaluator.
 Grant reviewer for U.S. Department of Health and Human Services Health Resources and Services Administration.
-Member of Sigma (National Honor Society for Nursing), National League for Nursing and the American Academy of Nurse Practitioners.
+Member of Sigma (National Honor Society for Nursing), Minnesota Organization of Leaders in Nursing, National League for Nursing, and the American Academy of Nurse Practitioners.

 Cynthia Brown’s clinical focus is in public health, nutrition, and substance use disorders.
 Her professional interests include community/public health, working with underserved & vulnerable populations, service-learning, chemical dependency/addiction, and the harm reduction model.
 She is also involved in various service-learning initiatives in local and global settings.